 Section 6.1.
 Vote Cap.

-No chapter may be permitted to cast more than 25% of the total votes at State Convention.
+No chapter may be permitted to cast more than 25% of the total votes at State Convention for statewide elections.

 Section 7.
 Convention Quorum.

 A quorum shall consist of a representation of at least 50% of the Chartered Chapters.

 The New York State Young Democrats shall be duly represented at each convention of the Young Democrats of America by a delegation of members, the chairperson of which shall be the President or their designee.

 Section 9.
 YDA Convention Delegation.

 The State Executive Committee shall appoint those persons who shall be duly accredited delegates at all meetings and conventions where the New York State Young Democrats are to be represented, except where this conflicts with Young Democrats of America Bylaws.